shmeleved/Wizard_for_reservoir_simulation_models/README.md

-# Wizard for building maps and reports of reservoir simulation models
+# Wizard for reservoir simulation models

 The application allows you to:
 * read and decrypt the resulting reservoir simulation model calculation files (binary formats)